thermalogic/RustSEUIF97/README_Python.md

 ## API Reference

-The two types of API are provided in the package.
+The package provides two types of API.

  1. Universal Functions (with o_id parameter)
      - These functions accept an input property pair plus a property ID([o_id](#properties)) to calculate the desired output property.
 For example: `pt(p,t,o_id)`, where `o_id` specifies the output property.